Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays: Floquet engineering in ultracold molecules

 where we have introduced the parameter~$\xi \in \mathbb{R}$ and for~$\xi=0$ we retrieve Eq.~\eqref{eq:tJ-XXZ}.
-Here, we neglect the chemical potential terms; hence we assume that the driving frequency is low compared to the internal molecular energy scales~$\omega$ to suppress driving induced excitations, i.e.\,$1/T \ll \omega$.
-On the other hand, we require the driving frequency to be much faster than flip-flop interactions,~$1/T \gg \chi$.
+Here, we neglect the chemical potential terms; hence we assume that the driving frequency is low compared to the internal molecular energy scales~$\omega$ to suppress driving induced excitations, i.e.\,$1/T_F \ll \omega$.
+On the other hand, we require the driving frequency to be much faster than flip-flop interactions,~$1/T_F \gg \chi$.
 Since, $\omega \sim 1~\mathrm{GHz}$ and $\chi \sim 1~\mathrm{kHz}$ the limits can be achieved without concern of heating at this stage, or higher-order processes.

 The above Hamiltonian can be derived as the effective Floquet model engineered from the underlying molecular Hamiltonian as we now demonstrate.
-In the presence of DC electric fields, the molecular Hamiltonian (see main text) is given by
+For two interacting levels, the molecular Hamiltonian (see main text) is given by